-The Education Act, 1995 - 85 and 87
+The Education Act, 1995 - 85, 86, 87 and 88

-Q-2 What is a "Trustee"?
+Q. What is a "Trustee"?

-An individual member of a board of education is sometimes referred to as a "trustee."
+A. An individual member of a board of education is sometimes referred to as a "trustee."
 A trustee, acting individually, has no authority to make decisions.
 A trustee works as part of a team, the board of education.
 Only the board in public session has the power to make decisions that affect schools.

-School Community Councils are a form of local engagement, involving parents and the community in school improvement.
-The Councils are legislated by the Government to be in place for every school in
+In addition, School Community Councils are a form of local engagement which involves parents and the community in school improvement.
+The Councils are legislated by the Government to be in place for every school in Saskatchewan and must include elected and appointed members.

-Saskatchewan.
 For more information or to run for your school council, contact your school division office.
-The Education Act, 1995 - 140.1
+The Education Act, 1995 - 140.1, 140.2